ErpNetDocs/webclient/introduction/how-to/translate-fields.md

-# How to translate multilanguage fields in @@webclient
+# How to translate multilanguage fields

 This example shows how to translate a  **Name** field when a value exists in one language and needs to be translated into the other active languages.